aelaugh/bluetoothCom/README.md

 - One the device is paired use the keyboard to write the word and press send to send it over to the micro:bit
 - The word or string scrolls through the micro:bits display.

+---

 #### Notes
-In order to make the testing and pairing easier i have made few changes to the `MicroBitConfig.h` and are optional, so you can change them back to bring back the pairing.
+In order to make the testing and pairing easier i have made few changes to the `MicroBitConfig.h` and are optional, so you can change them back to bring back the default pairing mode.

 ```c
 //line 190 - original value 0